 If your single fan push or pull configuration already creates enough pressure against the resistance, then the push-pull configuration will provide you with very little benefit.
 The problem is that there’s no evident way of knowing this.
 Moreover, larger radiators might not benefit from the push-pull configurations, because of their large surface area that allows heat dissipation to be effectively distributed among the fans.

 So in any case, the actual factors to keep in mind in terms of performance is radiator thickness, where a thicker radiator will give you better cooling performance.
 Fin density is also a factor to keep in mind.
 Thicker radiators typically have lower fin density, but higher FPI radiators benefit more from push-pull configurations, at least in our tests.
-Another thing to keep in mind is radiator placement (where on your case you’ll be installing your radiator).
-Typically, radiators installed in the front of the case are used for intake and those that are installed in the top are used as exhausts.
 Lastly, while radiators fans are already designed for higher static pressure, different fans will differ for static pressure ratings.
 So, the better the static pressure rating of the fan, the more cooling performance you get.

 Cost is a major factor when comparing push or pull against push-pull, since push-pull requires extra fans.
 Some 120mm all-in-one coolers ship with two fans, such as Corsair’s H80i v2, but these coolers are on the expensive side.
 The larger the radiator (240 mm to 360mm to 420mm), the more you’ll be spending on extra fans.
 So cost is something to keep in mind when comparing push or pull against push-pull.